 I’m an administrator and would like to improve the situation on my campus for minoritized faculty and create a more diverse and inclusive campus.
 Where should I start?

 I asked for input from some people and their responses are quite useful.
 Here’s a recent academic paper that has a set of specific recommendations for you to follow.
 Here’s an excellent review of the academic literature (though it’s not brand new) to get you caught up to speed.
-Becoming an institutional member of NCFDD would be quite useful, and they can refer to you more resources as well.
-Also, the work of Dafina-Lazarus Stewart is recommended.
 I should add that while training and support for faculty of color is important, for your initiatives to succeed, you need broad support from the community as a whole, and this starts with assessment and investment.
 You’ll need this to become an institutional priority, with genuine buy-in from everybody.
 Top-down initiatives with small pool of money won’t yield real change, and you can’t expect change to come just from hiring and supporting individual faculty of color.

 I disagree with your opinions, and I’d like your response to my detailed critique.

-I do not make time to read unsolicited private critiques.
+If you write to me privately just to disagree with me, I probably won’t end up reading it.
 Anybody is welcome to publish public rebuttals in their venue of choice.

 How do you find the time for research, teaching, writing, and everything else?

 I’m not sure.
 My family always comes first.
 I say no to many things.
 I try to work no more than 50 or so hours per week.
-I tend to treat my blog with the sincerity that I give to my teaching duties.
-I focus on doing things efficiently when I am working.
+I try to focus on doing things efficiently when I am working, and sometimes this works.